As an old cowboy once said, “You can’t ride two horses at the same time.”

 All organizations eventually have a season of maturity (if they stick around long enough).
 Their growth slows and they swing back to a control model for a season.
 They’re the local pizza place that never compromises on its recipe, or the bank that doesn’t grow quickly but is the most financially sound one around.

 How do they do it?
-Here are a few tips for this season:
+Here are a few tips:

 - Use this time to shore up your people and processes.
 There is usually some wear and tear that happens during all growth spurts.
 So patch the holes.
 Mend the nets.
 And again, those are for both people and processes.